 Items such as hot tubs, greenhouses, and landscaping are considered luxury items by the Federal Housing Authority (FHA) and cannot be financed with a home improvement loan.
 Removable appliances cannot be financed with a home improvement loan.
 Ask about an Alaska USA Home Equity Loan or HELOC as an affordable alternative.
-Properties do not have to be owner occupied.
 FHA insurance fee equal to 1% of the original loan amount is required.
 There is no origination fee, no title insurance necessary, and no credit report fee.
 Loan approval based on Alaska USA credit lending policy.
 Improvements must be completed within 6 to 12 months.
 A final inspection and a certificate of completion will also be necessary as specified by HUD (U.S. Department of Housing and Urban Development).

 - Recreational Property

 Get started on your dream home or getaway spot with an Alaska USA residential lot or recreational property loan located in Alaska, Arizona or Washington.

 Residential lot loan – Think about a residential lot loan when you’d like to finance a piece of property intended as the future site of your personal residence – or a residential lot that is adjacent to your current residence.

 Recreational property loan – A recreational property loan is available for that getaway spot intended for your personal recreational use.

 - Typically, the property should not exceed 10 acres, and must be located in Alaska, Arizona or Washington.
 This requirement is for Residential Lot Loans only.